stefaneidelloth/treezjs/doc/components/comboBox/comboBox.md

 The css width as a string, e.g. '500px'.

-### label

-The label text that is shown before the combo box as a string.
+## HTML String Attributes

 ### options

-The predefined options that can be selected, given as a comma separated string, e.g. 'C,D'
+The predefined options that can be selected, separated by comma, e.g. 'C,D'

-## HTML String Attributes

 ### value

 The current value (=selected option).

+### label

+The label text.

 ### disabled